15 Different Types of Geckos in South Africa

 8. Pachydactylus Punctatus

 One of the most recognizable types of geckos in South Africa is the Pachydactylus punctatus.
 This type of gecko in South Africa is also known as the Cape Verde Giant Gecko.
-They are more common to be found at night when they go hunting for food.
+They are more commonly found at night when they hunt for food.

 9. Transvaal Gecko